 - MPEG-4 video up to 2.5 Mbps, 640 by 480 pixels, 30 fps, Simple profile with AAC-LC audio up to 160 Kbps, 48kHz, stereo audio in .m4v, .mp4, and .mov file formats

-Step 4: After DVD is converted to an Apple TV format, you can sync the converted DVDs to Apple TV for playback.
-Here are two ways to stream DVDs to Apple TV.
+Step 4.
+After DVD is converted to an Apple TV format, you can sync and finally play the ripped DVDs on Apple TV.

 You're supposed to use this DVD ripper for Mac to rip and play DVD on Apple TV for legal personal use, instead of illegal reproduction or distribution of copyrighted content.
 Please obey your local DVD copyright law before doing it.
 DO NOT do harm to others' lawful rights and interests.

 Part 2.
 How to Transfer and Play DVD Videos on Apple TV

 After you digitize your DVD collection to Apple TV supported MP4 or MOV format, you can now import DVD content to Apple TV library for later playback.
 There are 4 ways that let you play the converted DVD videos on Apple TV, including AirPlay, Home Sharing, VLC and DLNA.
 Check them out:

 1. For Mac only: play DVD video on Apple TV via AirPlay

 As the protected DVD is converted into a DRM-free video for Apple TV, you can now mirror your desktop or laptop screen from your Mac system to an Apple TV using Airplay.

 Note: AirPlay only supports DVD playback on Mac computers.
 It does not work directly with Apple TV.
 And the DVD playback quality on the Apple TV may depend on your Wi-Fi network speed and stability.